What's the difference between a UX designer and a graphic designer? Learn what sets these roles apart and how you can transition between them.

 Read more: What Does a UX Designer Do?

-Browse some job boards, and you’ll likely see several different roles that include the word “designer.”
+Browse some job boards, and you’ll likely see several roles that include the word “designer.”
 To confuse matters further, some hiring managers use some of these terms interchangeably.
 But each typically has a specific role to play in the product development process.
 Let’s take a quick look at four common design roles.

-Graphic designer: Graphic designers use color, shapes, images, and fonts to create visual content for both print and digital media.
+Graphic designer: Graphic designers use color, shapes, images, and fonts to create visual content for print and digital media.
 These designs often serve as static, non-interactive layouts—logos, product packaging, advertisements, signage, brochures, or displays—used to communicate with customers.

 Visual designer: Visual designers typically focus on designing a product or brand identity that spans multiple platforms and customer touchpoints.